 Her efforts have seen her fashions presented at New York Fashion Week twice every year.
 Also, her stores are in major cities like New York City, Montauk, Chicago, Malibu, Palm Beach, Newport Beach, and Pacific Palisades.
 Her bright designs are vibrant and described as a whiff of the carefree, simple spirit.

 Tell us what your “mom uniform” is…like, what do you wear when doing drop-off at school?

 There’s a big gap between casual and put-together.
 It’s like—layout your clothes—you know you’re a mom when you see more people before 9 am than you ever did.
-I have to dress for day to night because I go straight to work after drop-off, so I pull something out the night before.
+I have to dress from day to night because I go straight to work after drop-off, so I pull something out the night before.
 Why add more stress in the morning?
-I literally get my outfit and my lunch ready the night before, like I’m in school.
+I get my outfit and my lunch ready the night before like I’m in school.

-I do a dress that I can put higher shoes.
-I guess the gap I mentioned above is kind of the difference between looking like you’re going to the gym, or going to a job.
+I do a dress that I can put on higher shoes.
+I guess the gap I mentioned above is kind of the difference between looking like you’re going to the gym or going to a job.
 If you look sloppy you feel disorganized.
 I do wear sneakers though all the time now and even with dresses… look cool and not so “fancy ” all the time.

 Skinny jeans with a chunky but high heel, which is comfortable, and a good jacket that adds polish.
 Could be a wrap, a cape.
 Or a tote.
 Even shades!
 (And with those, you don’t have to do makeup!)

 I wear open-toe sandals year-round.
 I like sandals with tights and socks.
 And I like boots with dresses—it’s a quick solution.
 Boots with bare legs and a dress.
 But I LOVE socks and sandals.